BUTANE-Smart-Chain/Butane-docs/docs/validate/setup-and-configuration/faq.md

 <summary><b>What is a delegator?</b></summary>

-Delegators are EVMOS holders who cannot, or do not want to run validator operations themselves.
-Users can delegate EVMOS to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see `What is the incentive to stake?` and `What is a validator's commission?` sections below).
+Delegators areButane holders who cannot, or do not want to run validator operations themselves.
+Users can delegate Butane to a validator and obtain a part of its revenue in exchange (for more detail on how revenue is distributed, see `What is the incentive to stake?` and `What is a validator's commission?` sections below).

 Because they share revenue with their validators, delegators also share responsibility.
 Should a validator misbehave,